phanphantz/GameDevSecretSauce/ThaiFontDoctor/README.md

 | LowerVowels | สระล่าง |- ุ, - ู |

 ## Limitations
 - If multiple Glyph Combinations target the same glyphs, only the last adjustment will be applied.
-You can reorder combinations using the Up Arrow or Down Arrow buttons to prioritize adjustments.
+You can reorder combinations by selecting one of them and use the Up Arrow or Down Arrow buttons to prioritize adjustments.
 - ThaiFontDoctor doesn't modify the displayed text based on Unicode replacements.
 Issues like YoYing ( ญ ) and ThoThan ( ฐ ) incorrectly rendering with lower vowels like Sara Uu ( ู ) remain unresolved for now.